-The preparation of financial statements in accordance with the CPA Canada Handbook section 4600 requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in accordance with the CPA Canada Handbook section 4600 requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of increases and decreases in assets and increases and decreases in pension obligations during the reporting period.
 Actual results could differ from these estimates and changes in estimates are recorded in the accounting period in which they are determined.
 The most significant estimation process is related to the actuarial determination of the pension obligations (note 8) and the valuation of investments classified as level 3 (note 4).